-HIV, syphilis, hepatitis B and C: A blood test is used to detect these STIs.
+A blood test is used to detect these STIs.
+We do not draw blood tests at Health Services.
 The healthcare professional will provide you with a blood test requisition and inform you of the nearest test centres covered by your insurance (RAMQ, other Canadian province or international).
 Test results will automatically be sent to Health Services.

-A Pap test is a procedure where a sample of cells is taken from the cervix to be tested.
+A Pap test is a procedure where a sample of cells is taken through the vagina from the cervix to be tested.
 A Pap test is used to screen for precancerous conditions of the cervix and cervical cancer.

-Sexually active women who are 21 years old and older should have a Pap test every one to three years, depending on their risk factors.
+If you are sexually active and 21 years old and older, you should have a Pap test every one to three years, depending on your risk factors.

 Avoid having the test during menstruation (during your period).
 For best results, the test should be done in the middle of your cycle, 10 to 20 days after the first day of the menstrual period.

 Avoid sexual intercourse for 24 hours before the test.